wp-plugins/playerzbr/readme.txt

 == Changelog ==

 PlayerZBR 1.0 - was created

 PlayerZBR 1.1 - add option autoplay

 PlayerZBR 1.2 - add option width, bug fixed on IE 9, re design on plugin pages

 PlayerZBR 1.2.1 - bug headers already sent fixed

-PlayerZBR 1.3 - Re-design with Twitter Bootstrap, add support to firefox and minor bugs fixed
+PlayerZBR 1.3 - Re-design with Twitter Bootstrap, add support to firefox and minor bugs fixedPlayerZBR 1.4 - New reformulation in source code, new methods in shortcode and minor bugs fixed

-== Upgrade notice ==

-All Browsers Supports

-== Arbitrary section 1 ==